alphagov/reliability-engineering/source/documentation/monitoring-alerts/bind-exporter-to-prometheus.md

-## Bind your exporter to Prometheus
+## Get your /metrics page scraped by Prometheus

 [Prometheus][] uses service discovery to decide what it monitors, so for apps running on [GOV.UK PaaS][] you'll need to: